-As the blueprint for a course (all the details about content, multimedia, and assessments), storyboards are an extremely important piece of the e-learning design process.
-However, they can be tricky to develop because there’s no set template or content required to make one.
-So, how do you know what to put into one?
+As the blueprint for a course (with all the details about content, multimedia, and assessments), storyboards are an important piece of the e-learning design process.
+However, they’re tricky to develop because there’s no set template or content required to make one.
+So, how do you know what to include?

-For example, in some cases, a storyboard might be visually rich and look very similar to the final output.
-In other cases, it’s a simple text document that doesn’t give many clues to what the visual product will look like.
-In addition, the tools used to develop storyboards can vary widely, from PowerPoint to Word or even Articulate Storyline.
+In some cases, a storyboard might be visually rich and closely resemble the final output.
+Other times, it’s a simple text document that doesn’t provide much indication of what the product will look like.
+In addition, the tools used to develop storyboards can vary widely, from PowerPoint to Word or even Storyline 360.

-However, if you’re handing off the storyboard to someone who will use it to develop the course, you’ll likely need to include clear and descriptive instructions.
-That’s just one example of how the storyboard can change depending on who’s involved.
+However, if you’re handing off the storyboard to someone else to develop, you’ll need to include clear and descriptive instructions.

-So, while you’ll rarely see two storyboards that are exactly alike, there are some basic best practice items that most storyboards have, regardless of how the project is staffed.
-Let’s have a look at a few of these.
+So, while you’ll rarely see two storyboards that are exactly alike, there are some basic best-practice items that most storyboards include, regardless of how the project is staffed.
+Let’s have a look.

-One of the fundamental things to include in your storyboard is an identifier, or a screen ID.
+A fundamental thing to include in your storyboard is an identifier or a screen ID.
 This should be present on each slide, so you can easily identify content and slides in the course.
-You might not want the screen ID to appear in the final output, but it’s definitely handy to have it visible during editing and review stages.
+You might not want the screen ID to appear in the final output, but it’s definitely handy to have it visible during the editing and review stages.

-Also, carefully consider how you want to number your slides in the storyboard.
-You’re likely going to end up removing and adding slides throughout your project, so your numbering scheme should be able to accommodate that.
+Also, carefully consider how you want to number your slides.
+You’re going to end up removing and adding slides throughout your project, so your numbering scheme should be able to accommodate that.
 Speaking from experience, there’s nothing worse than moving or deleting a slide and having to manually renumber everything that follows.

-Your on-screen text is a critical component to your course because it delivers information to your learners—so it definitely needs to go in your storyboard.
-Be clear about how to format and place the text on the screen.
-Remember to edit your storyboard text for spelling, grammar, and language so the developer can simply copy and paste the text from your storyboard into the e-learning course without having to edit it.
+Your on-screen text delivers information to your learners—so it’s a critical component that needs to go in your storyboard.
+Be clear about how to format and position the text on the screen.
+And remember to edit for spelling, grammar, and language so the developer can simply copy and paste the text from your storyboard into the e-learning course without having to edit it.

-If you’re relying on your developer to both choose and insert your graphics, you might instead have detailed instructions on the tone, feel, and context of the image you want.
-Once again, it varies depending on the project.
+If you’re relying on your developer to both choose and insert your graphics, you’ll need to include detailed instructions on the tone, feel, and context of the images you want.

 Narration and Audio

 If you’re using other types of audio, such as sound effects or background music, consider selecting specific clips in advance.
 Then, in your storyboard, let the developer know how to access the specific file through a shared folder (like we did with our images).

-Be sure to do a navigation walk-through for your course.
-Do your Prev and Next buttons link to certain slides?
-How about your on-screen buttons easily noticeable and clear in their function?
-When a stakeholder or e-learning developer looks at your storyboard, the navigation should be clear as day.
+Once everything is set up, take the time to navigate through your course.
+Do your Previous and Next buttons link to the right slides?
+Are the on-screen buttons easily noticeable and clear in their function?
+When a stakeholder or e-learning developer looks at your storyboard, the navigation should be crystal clear.

 Animation and Transitions

-Finally, animations and transitions can add visual interest that will set your course apart.
-However, if you plan on using animations, be aware that you often need to see it to really understand how it looks and feels in the course by actually watching them.
+Finally, animations and transitions add visual interest that sets your course apart.
+Just keep in mind that, if you plan on using animations, you’ll need to determine how they look and feel in the course by actually watching them.
 You can proceed without final animations; just make sure you give the developer clear notes about the timing of the objects and types of animations or transitions to use.

-Keep in mind that, while no two storyboards are the same, most will include the basic items covered here.
+Keep in mind that no two storyboards are the same, but most include the basic items covered here.
 It all depends on your specific project and its requirements.